Visual-AI/FROSTER/README.md

 - **Kinetics-400.**

-We obtained the compressed version Kinetics-400 dataset, where videos have been resized to 256, from the [`VoV3d Repo`](https://github.com/youngwanLEE/VoV3D/blob/main/DATA.md#kinetics-400).
+  We obtained the compressed version Kinetics-400 dataset, where videos have been resized to 256, from the [`VoV3d Repo`](https://github.com/youngwanLEE/VoV3D/blob/main/DATA.md#kinetics-
+  400).
 The repository  provides the download link for the dataset:  [[`Kinetics-400 dataset link`](https://dl.dropbox.com/s/419u0zljf2brsbt/compress.tar.gz)].
 After downloading and extracting the data, you should rename the folders "train_256" and "val_256" to "train" and "val" respectively.
-Additionally, please note that the video "val/crossing_river/ZVdAl-yh9m0.mp4" is invalid and needs to be replaced.
-You should download a new version of the video from [`here`](https://drive.google.com/file/d/15M07kKQlZEoVzUezppITSnICs83fch8A/view?usp=share_link) and perform the replacement.
+Additionally, please note that the video "val/crossing_river/ZVdAl- yh9m0.mp4" is invalid and needs to be replaced.
+You should download a new version of the video from [`here`](https://drive.google.com/file/d/15M07kKQlZEoVzUezppITSnICs83fch8A/view? usp=share_link) and perform the replacement.

 - **UCF-101.**